A Namekian in Halkeginia

 "What is that?" the pinkette said, pointing towards the strange stone pillar situated in one of the far corners of the room.
-However, it wasn't so much the pillar itself which caught her attention, as it was the small odd-looking glass sphere sitting squarely at the centre of the top of the pillar.
+However, it wasn't so much the pillar itself which caught her attention, as it was the small odd-looking glass sphere sitting squarely on top of it.

 With that, her familiar placed two fingers to his head, and suddenly vanished from sight, leaving a surprised Louise alone and doing her best impression of a fish out of water, before quickly scrambling out of her bed.
 Minutes later, the pinkette stood messily dressed in her school uniform, all the while trying to figure out what her familiar was up to.

-This didn't last long though, for as quickly as he had disappeared, said familiar flickered back into existence only moments later - and this time, he wasn't alone.
+This didn't last long though, for as quickly as he had disappeared, said familiar flickered back into existence only moments later.
+This time, however, he wasn't alone.

 "Siesta?" the young Valliere stared perplexedly at the sight of the dark-haired maid, the sound of her voice causing the young woman to spin around on the spot.

 Siesta merely blinked a few times in return, before looking to the one who brought her there.
-"W-Why are we in Miss Valliere's room, Piccolo?"
+"Why are we in Miss Valliere's room, Piccolo?"